Measles Information

 This simple form of art can help reduce stress and anxiety.

-Cheri Hunt, an art instructor at Northwestern Medicine Living Well Cancer Resources, started teaching neurographic art at the beginning of the COVID-19 pandemic.
+An art instructor at Northwestern Medicine Living Well Cancer Resources started teaching neurographic art at the beginning of the COVID-19 pandemic.

 Developed by Pavel Piskarev, an architect, in 2014, this meditative art technique transforms stress into works of art using only a piece of paper and a marker.
 Hunt teaches the technique to help people relieve the stress, fear and anxiety that often accompany a cancer diagnosis.
 Once learned, it’s an easy technique that can be practiced at home, in the office, in a waiting room — wherever.

-“This is a great exercise to let go of the things you can’t control or to help you work through change and fear, but also to call upon what you would like in your life,” she says.
+"This is a great exercise to let go of the things you can’t control or to help you work through change and fear, but also to call upon what you would like in your life," say the art instructors.

-She then asks students to take 30 seconds, without overthinking, to make organic, flowing lines using a marker, and to round out the intersections of the lines, so that any hard edges are softened.
+In class, students take 30 seconds, without overthinking, to make organic, flowing lines using a marker, and to round out the intersections of the lines, so that any hard edges are softened.
 Additional spaces can be filled in with shapes.

 Ghadeer Y., a student in Hunt’s art classes, was treated for stage 1 breast cancer.
 She says neurographic art was a game changer in her cancer journey.